naediros/Web_Scrape/README.md

 ### TODO:
-- There is nothing settable right now (no wishlist, not sure if there is anything else to add)
+- There is nothing settable right now (e.g. no wishlist, not sure if there is anything else to add)
+- Marek added new 'sold' labels stating when the seeds will be avaliable again - can change the game a little bit...
+- second webpage should be permaland.cz
+- then maybe some CZ mortgage refinancing interest rates >:-)

 Enjoy!